nhunt16/deepfaketraining.com/Short training program.md

 ### MODULE 2 — What Deepfake Voices Sound Like (10 minutes)

-Play examples (generated with generic TTS voices).
+Play examples from Part 1 · Warmup from deepfaketraining.net
 Learn to listen for:

 ### Auditory Red Flags